arakasi72/rtinst/README.md

 	5. autodl-irssi
 	6. webmin (optional see section 3.7 below)

-It takes about 10 minutes to run, depending on your server setup.

-After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.

 For a detailed installation guide, and additional information on all the features, go to: [Guide](https://github.com/arakasi72/rtinst/wiki/Guide)